uru-card/uru-card/README.md

 URU Card is an Arduino based FIDO2 Authenticator.
 This repository contains source code for the firmware.

-**Warning** At the moment BLE transport is supported only by Windows and Chrome browser on Android.
+**Warning**: At the moment BLE transport is supported only by Windows and Chrome browser on Android.

-**Warning** The project is in very early stage of the development
+**Warning**: The project is in very early stage of the development

 ## Getting started